albertcalv/bsc.spark/README.md

 	NOTE: Currently the code only works with OpenCV 2.4.9.
 		  Some lines of code need to be changed to be able to compile OpenCV 3.0.0.
 	      The lines are commented with "OPENCV 3.0"
+	NOTE: See [this](http://personals.ac.upc.edu/rtous/howto_opencv_install_linux.xhtml) for information on how to install OpenCV

     Two prerequisites: